Plato's Unwritten Doctrine:

 Expanding the framework:

 The results of this twenty-year research will be published in a series of monographs.
-The core system—the "Platonic Symmetry Matrix"—will be used as a key to decipher various historical and philosophical application areas.
+The core system—the "Platonic Symmetry Architecture"—will be used as a key to decipher various historical and philosophical application areas.

 Book Cover: Plato's Generative Matrix